 The primary contributions of our work are as follows:

-(1) We extend the multi-agent MAB framework with a novel probing mechanism that tests selected arms before allocation.
-This approach ensures fairness through Nash Social Welfare optimization, departing from previous work that focuses solely on aggregate rewards \citep{Zuo_Zhang_Joe-Wong_2020}.
+(1) We extend the multi-agent MAB framework with a novel probing mechanism that tests selected arms before assignment.
+This approach ensures fairness through Nash Social Welfare optimization, departing from previous work that focuses solely on the sum of rewards \citep{Zuo_Zhang_Joe-Wong_2020}.

 (2) For known reward patterns in offline setting, we develop a simple yet effective greedy probing strategy with provable performance guarantees, while maintaining fairness across agents.